-Trap-type command Parameter Description

-Trap-type command •

-Switch(config)# snmp- [all auth-fail Specify a trap type that will be sent when

-server trap-type [all auth- auto-backup a certain situation occurs.

-fail auto-backup cold- cold-start cpu- all A (see 21) because the

-start cpu-load cpu- load cpu- all: A trap will be sent when

-temperature digital fast- temperature authentication fails, auto-backup

-redundancy mac-limit digital fast- succeeds or fails, the cold/warm starts of

-port-link power-failure redundancy the Managed Industrial PoE Ethernet

-storm-control warm-start mac-limit port- Switch, port link is up or down, digital

-console-port-link] link power- input/output is alarmed, cpu is

-failure storm- overloaded, power1/2 failure occurs,

-control warm- console port link is up or down, and so on.

-start console- auth fail.
-A tran will be contrubed any

-port-link] auth-fail: A trap will be sent when any

-unauthorized user attempts to login.

-auto-backup: A trap will be sent when

-the auto backup succeeds or fails.

-the auto backup succeeds of fails.

-cold-start: A trap will be sent when the

-Managed Industrial PoE Ethernet Switch

-boots up.

-boots up.

-cpu-load: A trap will be sent when the

-CPU is overloaded.

-or oris overloaded.

-cpu-temperature: A trap will be sent

-when CPU temperature is over High

-Temperature Threshold value, CPU

-temperature returns to the normal status

-•

-(at or under High Temperature Threshold

-value), CPU temperature exceeds the

-range of threshold (0~95 degrees

-centigrade), or the temperature sensor

-fails to detect CPU temperature.

-digital.
-A transmill be controlled the digital

-digital: A trap will be sent when the digital

-input alarm or the digital output alarm

-such as redundant power failure, digital

-input or port-link failure occurs.

-fact radius dans and A transmill has a set

-fast-redundancy: A trap will be sent

-when any specified redundancy port in

-fast redundancy is link up/link down.
+Trap-type command Description Switch(config)# snmp- server trap-type [all auth- [all auth-fail auto-backup Specify a trap type that will be sent when a certain situation occurs. fail auto-backup cold- start cpu-load cpu- temperature digital fast- cold-start cpu- load cpu- temperature all: A trap will be sent when authentication fails, auto-backup redundancy mac-limit port-link power-failure storm-control warm-start console-port-link] digital fast- redundancy mac-limit port- link power- failure storm- control warm- succeeds or fails, the cold/warm starts of the Managed Industrial PoE Ethernet Switch, port link is up or down, digital input/output is alarmed, cpu is overloaded, power1/2 failure occurs, console port link is up or down, and so on. start console- port-link] auth-fail: A trap will be sent when any unauthorized user attempts to login. auto-backup: A trap will be sent when the auto backup succeeds or fails. cold-start: A trap will be sent when the Managed Industrial PoE Ethernet Switch boots up. cpu-load: A trap will be sent when the CPU is overloaded. cpu-temperature: A trap will be sent when CPU temperature is over High Temperature Threshold value, CPU temperature returns to the normal status (at or under High Temperature Threshold value), CPU temperature exceeds the range of threshold (0~95 degrees centigrade), or the temperature sensor fails to detect CPU temperature. digital: A trap will be sent when the digital input alarm or the digital output alarm such as redundant power failure, digital input or port-link failure occurs. fast-redundancy: A trap will be sent when any specified redundancy port in fast redundancy is link up/link down.